carpentries-incubator/data-harvesting-for-agriculture/bin/boilerplate/CONTRIBUTING.md

 it's easy for people who have been using these lessons for a while to forget how impenetrable some of this material can be, so fresh eyes are always welcome.

-## What *Not* to Contribute

-Our lessons already contain more material than we can cover in a typical workshop, so we are usually *not* looking for more concepts or tools to add to them.
-As a rule,
-if you want to introduce a new idea, you must (a) estimate how long it will take to teach and (b) explain what you would take out to make room for it.
-The first encourages contributors to be honest about requirements;
-the second, to think hard about priorities.

-We are also not looking for exercises or other material that only run on one platform.
-Our workshops typically contain a mixture of Windows, macOS, and Linux users;
-in order to be usable,
-our lessons must run equally well on all three.

 ## Using GitHub